Zensey/go-archetype-project/README.md

-# go-archetype-project
+# Task

-Golang archetype project with following features:
- * Makefile
- * statical code analyzers & checkers,
- * local GOPATH and workplace
- * dependencies got & stored locally and separately from sources
- * use of go dep to automatically find dependencies

- * stringer generator
- * logger helper with levels of logging, string formatting
+Implement in Go a simple REST API with only single method that uploads images.

+Requirements:
+- Ability to accept multiple files.
+- Ability to accept multipart/form-data requests.
+- Ability to accept JSON requests with BASE64 encoded images.
+- Ability to upload image by its URL (hosted somewhere in Internet).
+- Create thumb square preview (100 x 100 px) for every uploaded image.

+There is no restrictions for time to be spent on test task implementing, or tools/libraries to be used for implementation.
+Any other aspects of test task which are not described in requirements may be implemented on your own decision.

+The following will be appreciated:
+- Graceful shutdown of application.
- * `Dockerfile` and `docker-compose.yml` which allow to boot up application in a single `docker-compose up` command.
+- `Dockerfile` and `docker-compose.yml` which allow to boot up application in a single `docker-compose up` command.

-Makefile rules
-* make get-deps
-* make demo
-* make lint
-* make docker-build
+- Unit tests, functional tests, CI integration (Travis CI, Circle CI, etc).